MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/6/index.md

 - [x] An offer to acquire voting or equity securities, often 20% or more, to gain control.
 - [ ] A legal mechanism to remove the board of directors without shareholder approval.

-> **Explanation:** In Canada, a takeover bid typically involves an offer to acquire at least 20% of a corporation’s voting or equity shares to gain or significantly increase control.
+> **Explanation:**( In Canada, a takeover bid typically involves an offer to acquire at least 20% of a corporation’s voting or equity shares to gain or significantly increase control.)

----

 ### What is the primary purpose of the Takeover Bid Circular?